State visit: Canada

-China, People's Republic of
+People's Republic of China

 State arrival ceremonies in China take place at the East Court of the Great Hall of the People on Tiananmen Square in Beijing.
-The Guard of honour for the ceremony is provided by the Beijing Garrison Honor Guard with musical accompaniment provided by the Central Military Band of the People's Liberation Army of China.
+The guard of honour for the ceremony is provided by the Beijing Garrison Honor Guard, with musical accompaniment provided by the Central Military Band of the People's Liberation Army of China.

-As the military band plays the national anthems of the two countries, an artillery battery fires a 21-Gun Salute.
+As the military band plays the national anthems of the two countries, an artillery battery fires a 21-gun salute.
 After the band finishes its performance, the two leaders then inspect the guard of honour at the invitation of the guard commander.
 Following the inspection, both leaders embrace schoolchildren who wave flowers and the flags of both countries.
 At this time, the band performs a military march or folk song from the guest country.
-If a Prime Minister or Chancellor or Crown Prince visits China, the welcoming ceremony is held by the Premier.
-If a President, Governor-General or King visits, the welcoming ceremony is held by the President.
+If a prime minister or chancellor or crown prince visits China, the welcoming ceremony is held by the premier.
+If a president, governor-general or king visits, the welcoming ceremony is held by the president.

 The People's Liberation Army (PLA) Honor Guard then marches off the square to the tune of the March of the Chinese People's Liberation Army.
 The ceremony ends with the marching band of the PLA performing an exhibition of military drill.

 During state visits, national awards are presented to visiting dignitaries, including the Order of Friendship.
 Since 1954, the State Protection Unit has provided motorcades for visiting dignitaries traveling from the airport to their meeting place.

-China, Republic of
+Republic of China (Taiwan)

-A 30 minute ceremony at the Plaza of the National Performing Arts Center in Taipei takes place to honor visiting dignitaries to the Republic of China (Taiwan).
-After the anthems are played, the President escorts the visitor past the tri-service honor guard of the Republic of China Armed Forces, led by a colonel.
-After inspecting the troops, the President of Taiwan delivers welcome remarks, after which the foreign leader speaks, before receiving a key to the city from the Mayor of Taipei, and the Director of the Department of Protocol of the Ministry of Foreign Affairs then introducing members of the cabinet to the dignitary and members of the delegation to the ROC President.
+A 30-minute ceremony at the Plaza of the National Theater and Concert Hall in Taipei takes place to honor visiting dignitaries to the Republic of China (Taiwan).
+After the anthems are played, the president escorts the visitor past the tri-service honor guard of the Republic of China Armed Forces, led by a colonel.
+After inspecting the troops, the president of Taiwan delivers welcome remarks, after which the foreign leader speaks, before receiving a key to the city from the mayor of Taipei, and the director of the Department of Protocol of the Ministry of Foreign Affairs then introducing members of the cabinet to the dignitary and members of the delegation to the ROC president.